Aerial Lift Bridge

 The Aerial Lift Bridge, earlier known as the Aerial Bridge or Aerial Ferry Bridge, is a landmark in the port city of Duluth, Minnesota.
-The span began life in 1905 as the United States' first transporter bridge: Only one other was ever constructed in the country, the Sky Ride in Chicago.
+The span began life in 1905 as the United States' first transporter bridge; only one other was ever constructed in the country, the Sky Ride in Chicago.
 The span was converted in 1929–1930 to a vertical-lift bridge, also rather uncommon, although there are six such bridges along Ontario's Welland Canal.
-It remains in operation.
-The bridge is owned and operated by the City of Duluth.
+It remains in operation, owned and operated by the City of Duluth.
 The bridge was added to the National Register of Historic Places on May 22, 1973.
 The United States Army Corps of Engineers maintains a nearby maritime museum.